 An A1c gives you more information than a fasted glucose draw, but it is still imperfect.
 This test measures your average glucose levels over time but fails to capture any highs or lows.
 A person who fluctuates all day between 100-140 mg/dL may have the same average as someone who is going as low as 60 mg/dL and as high as 180 mg/dL.
 Additionally, there is a genetic component that may affect the results of an A1c test.
 It assumes that your red blood cells are recycled every 120 days on average.
 For many people, this isn’t the case and may throw off the results.
 Anemia is one example of a very common condition that affects your red blood cells, causing inaccurate a1c results.

 Next up is the OGTT, which is a step above the other two tests.
 It is helpful because it is capturing glucose levels after ingestion of simple sugars and helps determine how your body deals with the load.
-However, the “meal” you are eating is essentially a large soda, which not representative of real-life for most people.
-Additionally, it is only a single day measurement and misses the day-to-day variability in glucose response.
+However, the “meal” you are eating is essentially a large soda, which is not representative of real life for most people.
+Additionally, it is only a single-day measurement and misses the day-to-day variability in glucose response.
 Factors like exercise, meals from the day before, stress, and sleep will impact your results.

 While fasting levels are important to monitor and keep within range, postprandial (after eating) glucose levels are better correlated with overall health.
 Recent studies have shown that when postprandial glucose levels consistently stay above 140 mg/dL, we start to see an increased risk for many types of disease.
 This measurement is performed approximately 2-3 hours after a meal, and the ideal range is between 70-100 mg/dL.
 As a general rule, aim to have postprandial values lower than 140 mg/dL, and as close to your pre-meal levels as possible.